Maryland Institute College of Art is on a 16-acre campus in the urban setting of Baltimore, Maryland, not far from Washington and DC.

 Additionally, Maryland Institute College of Art has self-defense education, 24-hour building security, safety awareness programs, campus patrols by city police, Rave Guardian mobile app.

 Visiting colleges is one of the best ways to get a sense of the campus and student body.
-If you'd like to visit to Maryland Institute College of Art, take Interstate 83 to Baltimore, MD.
+If you'd like to visit Maryland Institute College of Art, take Interstate 83 to Baltimore, MD.
 If you need to fly, book your flight to Baltimore-Washington International Thurgood Marshall airport.

 Want to visit but can't make the trip?
 Explore Maryland Institute College of Art's campus without leaving home by taking a virtual campus tour